A wide array of services are offered at Sunderland Animal Hospital including:

 - Diagnosis of chronic ear problems with a state-of-the-art video otoscope

-- Nutrition counseling, canine platelet enhancement therapy and behavior consultations
+- Nutrition counseling, Regenerative medicine platelet therapy and behavior consultations

 - The management of pain, wound healing and rehabilitation with our revolutionary therapeutic laser.

 We have several signature offerings for current clients and referred clients.
 The areas of Nutrition Counseling and Behavior assistance provide added services for you and your pet.